Parent and Player Resources

 How to Find my Team Schedule

 The HHMH website is divided into different areas of public information.
 The main site is where you find all the information on HHMH during the season.
 Also, there are individual "team sites" and associated information for specific teams, including the TEAM SCHEDULE.
-To find your team site and its applicable schedule, use the following guide to hlep you.
-Also, with your schedule, you can also subscribe to your team calendar.
-Simply follow the link on the team site's calendar for help.
+To find your team site and its applicable schedule, use the following information to help you.

 Equipment and Safety